ernitishkumar/wordcount/README.md

 <h3>2.
 Steps for running the app through jar</h3>
 1. Navigate to wordcount folder
 2. go to target folder inside wordcount folder.
-3. run the following command java -jar wordcount-jar-with-dependencies.jar
+3. run the following command java -jar nitishsAwesomeProject.jar
 4. this will start the embedded jetty server on 9999 port number.
 5. Now open any browser on same machine and access the following url : http://localhost:9999/wordcount/count?query="word to be searched"
 6. Ideally this url should return the count of word in json format but due to packaging issue execptions comes at the runtime